MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/analytics/react-native.md

 You can track your own custom events with **up to five properties** to know what's happening in your app, understand user actions, and see the aggregates in the Mobile Center portal.

 Once you have started the SDK, use the `trackEvent:withProperties` method to track your events with properties.
 You can send **up to 200 distinct event names**.
-Also, note that there is a maximum of 256 characters supported per event name and 64 characters per event property name and event property value.
+Also, there is a maximum limit of 256 characters per event name and 64 characters per event property name and event property value.

 ```
 // import Mobile Center Analytics at the top of the file.